subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 ## Hardware Implementation of EBMs

-We have shown that EBMs can be used to implement state of the art generative models, and this leads to the question of whether there is any particuler benefit in using them (vs non-EBM generative models).
+We have shown that EBMs can be used to implement state of the art generative models, and this leads to the question of whether there is any particular benefit in using them (vs non-EBM generative models).
 Sara Hooker, an engineer at Google, published an interesting essay [The Hardware Lottery](https://arxiv.org/abs/2009.06489) a few years ago in which she pointed out the most dominant architecture at any point in time is a result of synergy between available hardware and the software that gets written to use it.
 This is particularly true for AI systems as recent history shows.
 Until about 2010 deep learning was one of the many approaches to AI, and it was not clear which approach would win out.
 In 2012, Hinton's team showed that Graphical Processing Units or GPUs are very well suited for the backprop algorithm, and as a result it became possible to scale up the size of systems that could be trained using backprop by orders of magnitude, thus resulting in the current AI wave.
 Unfortunately GPUs do not result in the same compute acceleration when used for EBMs, since the basic operation in EBMs is sampling which cannot be parallelized using GPUs.
 State updates using sampling is an inherently serial node by node operation even when implemented on GPUs.

 Then the question arises if we can design an equivalent of a GPU for EBMs, i.e., an hardware architecture that is specialized to accelerate sampling.
 Also, is there any benefit of pursuing this line of work vs just sticking to GPU based systems?
 The holy grail is a potential decrease in energy consumption.
 GPU based systems are very energy intensive, and  it is often pointed out that biological EBM systems, such the brain, are able to do equivalent work with much lower power consumption.
 If the new EBM hardware implementations are able to approach state of the art performance with much lower energy consumption, then this will constitute a genuine advancement.

 We will look at a few approaches for doing this that are based on analog computing technology.
-This field is in its enfancy, and current systems still have a long way to go before they can realize their full potential.
+This field is in its infancy, and current systems still have a long way to go before they can realize their full potential.

 ### Scaling Up Boltzmann Machines: The Extropic System